-The PA Chair develops the direction of the PA for the year, holds PA meetings, builds consensus with Vice Chairs, sits on the Central Team and works closely with the Executive Director to assure all activities are appropriately coordinated within the WSB organization.
-The PA Chair selects, mentors, and communicates with the Vice Chairs and other PA leadership team members.
-The PA Chair has been a Vice Chair who is willing to take on the added commitment and time requirements of this role.
-The rising PA Chair is generally selected by the outgoing PA Chair and in consultation with the Central Team.
+PA CHAIR The PA Chair develops the direction of the PA for the year, holds PA Leadership Team Meetings, builds consensus with other PA Leadership Team members, sits on the Central Team, and works closely with the Executive Director to ensure all PA events and activities are appropriately coordinated within the WSB organization.
+They review the PA account of funds and lead budget decisions.
+They lead PA Community Meetings and help plan and prepare various PA events.

+The PA Chair has been a Vice Chair with demonstrated positive leadership skills who is willing to take on the added commitment and time requirements of this role.
+The rising PA Chair is generally selected by the outgoing PA Chair in consultation with the Central Team.